Databus Logo

 Anonymous Reporting with Identity Masking

-Fear of retaliation stops students from reporting genuine issues.
-Anonymous reporting removes that fear without removing accountability.
+Fear of retaliation stops genuine complaints.
+Anonymous reporting removes the fear without removing the record.

-• Double-blind communication: Students communicate with the committee using only their case ID — name and roll number never revealed
+• Double-blind chat: the student talks to the committee through a case ID — name and roll number stay hidden

-• No identity by default: Committee members see only the complaint content, category, and attached evidence
+• Hidden by default: committee members see the complaint, category, and evidence, not the identity

-• Identity reveal on consent: If the case requires it (e.g., grade disputes), the committee requests identity — the student must explicitly approve before any details are shared
+• Reveal only on consent: if a case needs identity (e.g., a grade dispute), the student must explicitly approve before anything is shared

-• Confidential notifications: Alerts to the student don't reveal case details in SMS previews or email subject lines
+• Discreet alerts: notifications don't expose case details in SMS previews or email subject lines

 📱

-Students and staff can submit a grievance from wherever they are — no need to visit the admin office.
+Students and staff raise a grievance from wherever they are — no trip to the admin office.

-• Evidence upload: Attach photos, screenshots, audio recordings, or documents as proof securely at submission time
+• Evidence upload: attach photos, screenshots, recordings, or documents at submission

-• Case ID issued instantly: Student receives a unique case ID for tracking — no follow-up calls to the office needed
+• Instant case ID: a unique ID for tracking — no follow-up phone calls

 Marks not updated after revaluation